cyborg-ai-git/app_cyborgai_cli/README.md

 ## What This App Does

-EVO CyborgAI CLI is a modern terminal-based AI chat interface built with Rust and the EVO Framework.
+EVO CyborgAI_cli is a modern terminal-based AI chat interface built with Rust and the EVO Framework.
 It provides:

 - **Interactive AI Chat Interface** with persistent conversation history
 - **Multi-Panel Layout** featuring Chat, File Explorer, Git operations, Settings, and Help panels